-5: Inequalities during middle and later childhood
+Message 5: Inequalities also open up during middle and later childhood

 Earlier sections make clear that early childhood is a critical period when inequalities become established, and also the long-term consequences for children's health, cognitive and psychosocial development.
 But Young Lives research also points to the need for a more balanced picture which recognises the ways some inequalities develop progressively through childhood, others can open up through specific life events, and yet others are amplified as children face key life transitions.
+Gender inequalities offer a clear example of these processes (following on from Message 3).